AnoMorCH/Poll-Project/README.md

 ### Admin experience
 You can visit all pages available for Elector, Moderator and Candidate.
 However, IT IS STRONGLY RECOMMENDED to not do anything.
-If you want to control the web page, you need to write ‘admin’ after the domain (my-site.com/admin).
-But you can change an instruction on the moderator's pag if you click the ‘Instruction’ button.
+If you want to control the web page, you need to write `admin` after the domain `my-site.com/admin`.
+But you can change an instruction on the moderator's pag if you click the `Instruction` button.

 ## 3. Technical Details